Choosing Your Plywood:

 We "transposed" the drawings full scale onto the plywood, by using a pencil, tape measure and straight edge.
-You may notice that bow and stern plates were extended from the original D4 Plan to accomodate the "brig" modifications, as well as some differences in the ribs.
 You may want to do a smaller "mock-up" using cardboard/pasteboard to make sure that you get all the measurements accurate.
-It may help to also print all the sheets from both the D4 Brig plans and D4 Study plans to make a comparison.
+It may help to also print all the sheets from both the Mini-Brig plans.

 Laying Out The Plans On the Plywood.
 It is handy to have a good straight-edge and a square